Prescott throws 5 TD passes in Cowboys’ romp over Eagles

 Of course, Prescott got his record in the 17th game this season.

-Staying sharp, piling up points, and, yes, roughing up a hated NFC East rival were all needed high points for the Cowboys.
+Staying sharp, piling up points, and, yes, finishing 6-0 in the NFC East were all needed high points for the Cowboys.

 But, like the team records on both sides that kept falling, the win comes with a bit of a shrug.
 With nothing to play for, the Eagles treated the game like a preseason finale.
 Hurts, with 3,144 yards passing and a team-high 784 yards rushing, got the night off.
 So did tackle Lane Johnson, cornerback Darius Slay and 11 more players on the reserve/COVID-19 list.